California Psalms

 One physical “Pass” the author regularly negotiated in the canyon lay not far from the hut, although this distance could seem formidable depending on weather conditions and general well-being.
 The hut stood near a primitive private road, sometimes blocked when trees fell during storms.
 A little higher up from where this route met the main canyon road, a wide view opened onto the next canyon, where the road continued.
 On walks, reaching at least this spot was important.
 The ideal was to arrive while the view remained clear, then watch the fog rapidly creep up from the ocean.

-antique style – In both content and style, the Psalms respect antiquity as well as the broader classical heritage.
+antique style In both content and style, the Psalms pay heed to antiquity as well as a broader classical heritage.

-trail in swampland… heaven’s path – The inner dynamic of crossing a pass overlays impressions from a trip along the Old Coast Road, which leads toward the center of Big Sur by a still more narrow and winding way, at a higher altitude, than the present-day coastal highway replacing the historic route.
+trail in swampland . . . empyrean path The inner dynamic of crossing a pass overlays impressions from a trip along the Old Coast Road, which leads toward central Big Sur by a still more narrow and winding way, at a higher altitude, than the present-day coastal highway replacing the historic route.
 The outmoded road can still convey a profound sense of the territory’s isolation.
 More imagery from this road figures, for example, in (12).

-curling in the gate – The point of exit from the private one-lane dirt driveway to the main canyon road featured a primitive gate in the livestock-keeping mode.
+milling in the gates The point of exit from the private one-lane dirt driveway to the main canyon road featured a primitive gate in the livestock-keeping mode.

 12

-Solaris – Not the sun, but an intelligent ocean planet, in the novel by Stanislaw Lem and the film by Andrei Tarkovsky.
+Solaris Not the sun but the intelligent ocean planet in the novel by Stanislaw Lem and the film by Andrei Tarkovsky.

-the work regime of splendid orchestras – Over years of studying the theme of musical performance, the author essentially lived by orchestra musicians’ schedules.
+famed orchestras’ work regimes Over years of studying the theme of musical performance, the author essentially lived by orchestra musicians’ schedules.

 13